allegheny-college-cmpsc-200-fall-2023/course-materials/README.md

 |Tuesday                   | 10:00 - 11:00      |Alden 112 |15:20 - 17:00  |Doane 106         |
 |Wednesday                 | 9:00 - 12:00       |Doane 106 |13:30 - 17:00  |Doane 106         |
 |Thursday                  | 10:00 - 11:00      |Alden 112 |               |                  |

+> Please note that my office hours are split between buildings.
+Before coming to find me in Alden,
+> have a look at the table above.
+Changes in location will be posted to our course Discord channel.

 ### Canonical course description